Using Word Sketch data in CQL

 Relation is the name of the relation as it appears in the header of the column on the word sketch screen.
 You can often guess the name by using a regular expression like this:

-Remember that word sketches are generated from lempos, so to generate a concordance with test being the object of conduct, use this:
+Remember that Word Sketches are generated from lempos, so it is necessary to use a hyphen and the shortened PoS tag.
+For example to generate a concordance with test (as a noun) being the object of conduct (as a verb), use this:

 A regular expression can be used for all three values.

-The above CQL can be used anywhere where a positional attribute, i.e. a pair of square brackets, is required.
-To generate a concordance where the collocation blood test is preceded or followed by the verb to be, use this:
+The Word Sketch CQL can be combined with other CQL markers.
+To generate a concordance where the headword test is modified by blood and followed or preceded by the lemma be, use this: